mashedcreative/gift-aid-for-woocommerce/README.md

 ## Requirements

 Gift Aid for WooCommerce requires at least WooCommerce 2.2.3 to function correctly.
 Tested up to 2.6.4.
+PHP version 5.4 is also required.

 ## Installation